 As mentioned previously, transactions are replicated from the primary almost as soon as they are started (as soon as the transaction log records the start of the transaction).
 This means “open” transactions are replicated as soon as they are started and flow all the way to the IBQ.

 (See Part 1 for a description of “Open Transactions”)

 If transactions were only replicated once they were committed on primary, there would be a large delay before that transaction was safely applied to the secondary database.

 When enabled, the “early dispatch” feature (“parallel_dist”) even allows large open transactions (using specific SRS threads) to start applying to the secondary database early, once the commit record is seen at the SPQ.

 There are two main implications of delay (latency) in replication:

-In the next part, we will step through the replication of a single transaction and discuss the impact of different scenarios along the way.
+In the next part (part 4 is here), we will step through the replication of a single transaction and discuss the impact of different scenarios along the way.